openGDA/gda-core/documentation.gda/GDA_User_Guide/source/analysis.rst

-and the data contained in the ScanFileHolder is too large to display at once either because there is not enough memory available or the display refresh rate would be too low and therefore not interactive it will automatically subsampling.
-If you prefer not to subsampling but rather would to display a subset of the data as a window on the whole data, change the last command to this::
+and the data contained in the ScanFileHolder is too large to display at once either because there is not enough memory available or the display refresh rate would be too low and therefore not interactive it will automatically subsample.
+If you prefer not to subsample but rather would like to display a subset of the data as a window on the whole data, change the last command to this::

     >>> Plotter.plot3D("Data Vector",data[0],True)